mm6/ethereum-lab4-hardhat/README.md

 const { ethers } = require("hardhat");
 ```
 10. We need access to the WETH contract.
 So, we use the well known address of the WETH contract.
-This is an ERC-20 contract.
+This is an ERC-20 contract (Wrapped Eth) and trades 1 to 1 with eth.
 Execute the following line of Javascript.

 ```js
 const WETH_ADDRESS = "0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2";